wazuh/wazuh-documentation/source/upgrade-guide/index.rst

 .. note::

-   Since Wauh v4.6, we don't provide the Kibana plugin and Splunk app anymore.
-However, if you want to integrate Wazuh with the Elastic or Splunk platforms, you can follow the :doc:`/integrations-guide/index`.
+   Since Wazuh v4.6.0, we don't provide the Kibana plugin and Splunk app anymore.
+To integrate Wazuh with Elastic or Splunk, refer to our :doc:`/integrations-guide/index`.

 Upgrade the Wazuh agents
 ------------------------